I spent too many years apologising for who I am.

-I apologised for….talking too much, forgetting things, changing careers
+I apologised for….talking too much, forgetting things, changing careers,

-All of my own school reports finally made sense.
+My own school reports finally made sense.

-The wanting more of everything made sense.
+Me always wanting more of everything made sense.

-The risk-taking and overdoing things made sense.
+Risk-taking and overdoing things made sense.

 And that changed everything.